AbdullahRizwan101/CTF-Writeups/Cheat Sheet.md

 * /usr/share/wordlists/fasstrackt.txt
 * using `crackstation`
 * using `seclists`

+# Generating Worlists for directory brute force

+### Cewl
+This spiders the given url and finding keyowrds then makes a wordlists through it's findings<br/>
+`cewl.rb <ip>`

 # King Of The Hill (KoTH)
 ### Monitoring and Closing Shell (Linux)